raghunadhpokkalath/account-svc/README.md

    - Swagger-ui  - http://localhost:8080/api/swagger-ui.html

 ### Running API-Tests
- Before running api-test ensure that applications is running at 8080 port
+ Before running api-test ensure that application is running at 8080 port
  - cd api-tests
  - "Before running npm ensure that npm is installed on your local machine
  -  run 'npm test'